While not a fan of pushing hyper-achievement on young children, Mary has seen benefits of teaching early reading when appropriate

 I realize that if the answer to this is “yes,” the next logical question would be “Then why do I need to teach him?”
 You can go ahead and check that off the list, right?

 If you choose the latter, just be prepared to back off if your kid doesn’t respond well.
-The last thing you want to do is squash the self-propelled learning (s)he was engaging in before you got involved!
+The last thing you want to do is squash the self-propelled learning they were engaging in before you got involved!

 3) Will Teaching My Child to Read Improve the Quality of His/Her Life, or Our Family's Life?